Opha May Johnson: Death and burial

 Johnson died on August 11, 1955, at Mount Alto Veterans Hospital in Washington, D.C.
-Services were held at Warner E. Pumphrey Funeral Home on Saturday, August 13, 1955, 37 years to the day from when she stood first in the line of women answering the call to become a U.S. Marine.
+Services were held at Warner E. Pumphrey Funeral Home on August 13, 1955, 37 years to the day from when she stood first in the line of women who became Marines.
 Buried near her husband and parents in Rock Creek Cemetery, her grave was unmarked.
-In late 2017 the Women Marines Association began raising funds to place a marker at her burial site.
-On August 29, 2018, she received a grave marker which celebrated 100 years of women in the marines.

 Commemoration

-In late 2017 the Women Marines Association began raising funds to place a marker at Johnson’s burial site.
+In late 2017 the Women Marines Association began raising funds to place a marker at Johnson's burial site.
 On August 29, 2018, she received a grave marker which celebrated 100 years of women in the marines.

-The Marine training center at Grissom Air Reserve Base was renamed the Sergeant Opha May Johnson Marine Reserve Center on November 10, 2022, which was the 247th anniversary of the founding of the Marine Corps.
+The Marine training center at Grissom Air Reserve Base was renamed the Sergeant Opha May Johnson Marine Reserve Center on November 10, 2022, which was the 247th anniversary of the founding of the Marines.
 The next day, a monument honoring Johnson was unveiled in Kokomo, Indiana.